Ski Sled for Camping Trips Nov09

 The carpet only needs to last on the way in/up as the idea is to pull the heavy group gear like tent, stove, fuel, heavy food, etc and roll up the carpet and attach to pack on the way out.
 Note one user has said hers has lasted for 3 or 4 trips so far.
-On the way down there will be less bulk without the food and less weight without food and fuel.
+On the way down there is less bulk without the food and less weight without food and fuel.
 I like the simple concept for short 2 to 3 day trips.
-Testing to start this winter.
+Use plastic tarp grommets to reinforce tie points.

 1. the sled will pull better if you can roll the sides up a bit as well